AliZiabary11/AliZiabary11/README.md

 <h1 align="center">Ali Ziabary</h1>
 <h3 align="center">A passionate senior full-stack developer from the US, specializing in Angular and .NET technologies.</h3>

-- 👯 I'm seeking to collaborate on innovative projects that push the boundaries of web and software development, especially those utilizing Angular, .NET, or Node.js.
+- I'm seeking to collaborate on innovative projects that push the boundaries of web and software development, especially those utilizing Angular, .NET, or Node.js.
 I'm enthusiastic about contributing to open-source projects, startups aiming to make a significant impact, or any initiative focused on enhancing user experiences with cutting-edge technologies.
 My interests include developing scalable web applications, experimenting with new frameworks, and optimizing existing codebases.
-I'm eager to apply my expertise and passion for technology in collaboration with like-minded individuals and teams.**
+I'm eager to apply my expertise and passion for technology in collaboration with like-minded individuals and teams.

-- 💬 Ask me about:
+- Ask me about:<br>

-Using Angular to build dynamic, responsive web applications.
+.
+Using Angular to build dynamic, responsive web applications.<br>
-Full stack development with .NET or Node.js for scalable, robust backend solutions.
+.
+Full stack development with .NET or Node.js for scalable, robust backend solutions.<br>
-Leading tech teams to success in fast-paced environments.
+.
+Leading tech teams to success in fast-paced environments.<br>
-Best practices for front-end development and UX/UI design.
+.
+Best practices for front-end development and UX/UI design.<br>
-Transitioning from monolithic to microservices architectures.
+.
+Transitioning from monolithic to microservices architectures.<br>
-Implementing effective agile methodologies and CI/CD pipelines.
+.
+Implementing effective agile methodologies and CI/CD pipelines.<br>
-Leveraging TypeScript for type-safe, maintainable codebases.
+.
+Leveraging TypeScript for type-safe, maintainable codebases.<br>

-- 📫 How to reach me **AliZiabary@Gmail.com**
+- How to reach me **AliZiabary@Gmail.com**

-- ⚡ Fun fact: I can crack jokes in three languages!
+- Fun fact: I can crack jokes in three languages!
 Whether in English, French, or Persian, I enjoy bringing smiles to people's faces with my humor.
-This ability serves as a fantastic ice-breaker and also demonstrates my capability to connect with diverse teams and cultures on a more personal level.**
+This ability serves as a fantastic ice-breaker and also demonstrates my capability to connect with diverse teams and cultures on a more personal level.

 <h3 align="left">Connect with me:</h3>
 <p align="left">